hoipippeloi/ptw-github-runner/README.md

 | RUNNER_TOKEN | Yes | GitHub Actions runner registration token |
 | RUNNER_NAME | No | Custom name for the runner (default: railway-runner) |
 | RUNNER_LABELS | No | Comma-separated list of labels (default: railway) |

+## Railway Template Configuration

+This repository includes a `railway.toml` file that configures:
+- Required variables that must be set before deployment
+- Default values for optional variables
+- Build and deployment settings
+- Health check configuration
+- Restart policy

+When deploying to Railway, you'll be prompted to fill in the required variables before the deployment can proceed.

 ## Usage